geopan/geopan.github.io/_posts/2015-08-05-map-tile-server-mongodb-express-mapnik.md

 We will start by loading some spatial data into mongo and make the newly created collection working with spatial query.

-Then we will make an application that serve
+Then we will make an application that serve:

 - GeoJson
 - Map tiles